 Webinars are still working in the B2B environment.
 They are also a lot easier to do than they have ever been.

-It’s now within the reach of every business in some form.
+Thanks to marketing automation it's now within the reach of every business in some form.

 If you’re using Infusionsoft, it’s fairly simple to set up a Zoom webinar, using PlusThis to link Zoom to Infusionsoft.